-The PhD course enables the students to significantly develop their analytical and research skills, and is intended as preparation for further research.
+The Psychiatry course from the University of Cambridge enables the students to significantly develop their analytical and research skills, and is intended as preparation for further research.

 The PhD programme provides: